-What better way to prove that pollack is the new cod than by giving it the most classic British treatment?
+What better way to prove that pollock is the new cod than by giving it the most classic British treatment?
 Mushy peas optional!

 Want to see what this recipe costs at different supermarkets?
 Compare in one place here: